 While on Probation, the terms of payment for your court ordered fees may be worked out with your Probation Officer, based on your financial ability and other circumstances related to your case.
-Failure to make payment may be reported to the Court and may have serious negative impact to the continuation to the terms of your grant of probation.
-Probation Collection staff can accept cash, checks, money orders, cashier's checks, and credit/debit card payments for all probation fees, court ordered fines and fees, and victim restitution for persons on supervised probation.
-Credit card payments may also be made online 24/7.
+Failure to make payment may be reported to the Court and may have serious negative impact on the terms of your probation.
+Probation Collection staff can accept cash, checks, money orders, and credit/debit card payments for all probation fees, court ordered fines and fees, and victim restitution for persons on supervised probation.
+Payments can also be made online 24/7.
 If there are any questions about making an online payment, please call 628-241-0046.

-The Probation Department has authorized GovPayNet to collect credit and debit card payments on its behalf.
-GovPayNet is a third party vendor that provides a secure portal for payment of court ordered fines, fees, and victim restitution.
-This service provides 24/7 access to make payments from any internet connection and also offers a 24/7 call center to take payments from those unable to use the internet.
+The Probation Department has authorized PromisePay to collect payments on its behalf.
+PromisePay is a third-party vendor that provides a secure portal for payment of court ordered fines, fees, and victim restitution.
+This service provides 24/7 access to make payments from any internet connection and also offers a call center with customer support agents to assist with any questions.

 Date of Payment

-Payment made through GovPayNet will be credited to your probation case effective the same business day, if received before 4:00 PM PST.
-Payments received after 4:00 PM or on a holiday or weekend will be credited on the next business day following receipt.
+Payment will be credited to your probation case effective the same business day, if received before 4:00 PM PST.
+Payments received after 4:00 PM or on a holiday or weekend will be credited on the next business day.